 While road casualties have been reducing regularly across the whole of the United Kingdom over a number of years, recent evidence would suggest that this trend may be reducing.
-In Warwickshire there were 34 deaths and 261 people seriously injured in collisions on our roads in 2017.
-Work to reverse this trend involves a mix of education, enforcement and engineering activity.

 Looking ahead, it is a fact of life that traffic volume has grown on our road networks.
 Driver behaviour it seems has too often become more risky.
 There are new threats to battle.
 Drug-related driving and distraction by mobile devices are typical and now well documented.
 Modern day pressures and economic life it seems can cause drivers and road users to make wrong decisions, especially in relation to speed management.
 Particularly in Warwickshire we have new housing development and the arrival of HS2, which will add extra pressures to our roads infrastructure.